 What is SCFM?

 SCFM stands for Standard Cubic Feet per Minute.
-It is the molar flow rate of a gas which is subjected to standardized conditions of fixed pressure and temperature.
+The molar flow rate of a gas is subjected to standardized conditions of fixed pressure and temperature.

-There are many standard conditions for pressure, temperature and even standard relative humidity, so while choosing a standard condition care must be taken.
+There are many standard conditions for pressure, temperature, and even relative humidity, so care must be taken while choosing a standard condition.

 Main Differences Between CFM and SCFM

-- CFM values are taken under the pressure of 90psi, whereas to calculate scfm, the air is expanded to a standard condition around 14.7 psia.
+- CFM values are taken under the pressure of 90psi, whereas to calculate scfm, the air is expanded to a standard condition of around 14.7 psi.

-- CFM is more relevant to the internal capacity of an air compressor, while SCFM is more indicative of how the gas which is pressurized to a standard value will perform at the end point applications.
+- CFM is more relevant to the internal capacity of an air compressor.
+At the same time, SCFM indicates how the gas pressurized to a standard value will perform at the endpoint applications.